Abstract TitleA list of all documents that prove title to land.

 The term used to describe the legal process of transferring a property from one owner to the next.

-An agreement contained within a contract or a deed that binds somebody to do something or not to something.
+An agreement contained within a contract or a deed that binds somebody to do something or not to do something.

 Completion DateThe date that a contract takes effect and property ownership passes from seller to buyer.